Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • They are often seen on smaller delivery trucks or box trucks.

-• Single axle configurations are more fuel-efficient compared to tandem or tri-axle setups.
+• Single axle are more fuel-efficient compared to tandem or tri-axle setups.

 Tandem Axle